parimalSavaj/videoTube/README.md

 - find like object based on this comment id
 - if found comment id inside like object so delete this object
 - else create like object with this comment id and user.\_id
 - send response

+> `33. toggle like on tweet`

+- get tweet id from req.params
+- validate this tweet id
+- get tweet object based on this tweet id
+- find like object based on this tweet id
+- if found tweet id inside like object so delete this object
+- else create like object with this tweet id and user.\_id
+- send response